zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 The `security-service-client-spring` library enables authentication and protection using security providers.
 The library contains providers, filters and handlers as Spring components.
 The `security-service-client-spring` library enables any Spring client to authenticate the mainframe user credentials.

-The core class of the library is `com.ca.apiml.security.service.GatewaySecurityService` which provides facility for performing login and validating the jwt token.
-It contains two methods:
+The core class of the library is `com.ca.apiml.security.service.GatewaySecurityService`, which provides facility to perform login and to validate the jwt token.
+The `com.ca.apiml.security.service.GatewaySecurityService` has the following methods :

-  - The `login` method, that allows to login to the API Gateway with username and password and retrieve the valid JWT token.
+  - The `login` method that allows to login to the API Gateway with username and password and retrieve the valid JWT token.
-  - The `query` method, that allows to verify the JWT token validity and return the JWT token data
+  - The `query` method that allows to verify the JWT token validity and return the JWT token data

  The following providers process the authentication requests: